 Level 2 Offenses Description 2.1 Striking an opponent (not a fight) Striking an opponent during an intramural game, distinct from a full-fledged fight, involves the deliberate and intentional act of making physical contact with an opposing player in a manner that goes beyond the normal and acceptable levels of incidental contact within the sport.
-This offenses includes actions such as hitting, punching, shoving, or any form of forceful impact directed at an opponent 2.2 Checking from behind Checking from behind involves making physical contact with an opponent from the rear, typically when they are not aware or unprepared for the impact.
-2.3 Verbal abuse of referees or staff Includes but is not limited to using offensive, disrespectful, or harmful language directed towards individuals employed within an organization.
-This behavior may involve harsh words, insults, or derogatory comments, and it can create a hostile or uncomfortable environment for the staff members who are the targets of such verbal mistreatment.
+This offenses includes actions such as hitting, punching, shoving, or any form of forceful impact directed at an opponent 2.2 Intentional contact from behind (e.g. checking) Intentional contact from behind involves making physical contact with an opponent from the rear, typically when they are not aware or unprepared for the impact.
+This may include checking, pushing, shoving, or hitting.
+2.3 Verbal abuse of referees or staff Includes but is not limited to using offensive, discriminatory, or harmful language directed towards individuals employed within our organization.
 2.4 Offensive language that is directed toward an opponent or staff member, that is deemed highly vulgar Offensive language directed toward an opponent or staff member that is deemed highly vulgar involves the use of explicit, crude, or inappropriate language with the intention of causing significant offense or discomfort 2.5 Failing to leave after an ejection The refusal or failure of a participant to promptly exit the playing area or venue after being formally ejected from a game.
-2.6 Throwing an object at someone which is not considered apart of regular play The deliberate and improper act of propelling an item towards another individual during an Intramural game, including both active gameplay, warm-ups, and time-outs.
+2.6 Throwing an object at someone which is not considered a part of regular play The deliberate and improper act of propelling an item towards another individual during an Intramural game, including both active gameplay, warm-ups, and time-outs.